MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/windbg-view-preview.md

 ## Logs

- This log is of the WinDbg Preview internals.
+ This log is of the WinDbg internals.
 It can be viewed to monitor long running processes and for troubleshooting the debugger itself.

  You can continue to create a traditional debugger command log, using the .logopen command.
 For more information on that, see [Keeping a Log File in WinDbg](keeping-a-log-file-in-windbg.md).